University of Applied Sciences Potsdam – A Place for Families

 We provide you with orientation on existing counselling and support services for reconciling studies, work and family.
 We advise studying and working parents, pregnant students and employees, expectant fathers and caring relatives.
 Our services are also aimed at people with children who are interested in studying as well as students and employees in family planning.

-The FAMteam includes Diana Zill as head and central family affairs commissioner, her deputy Sandra Cartes (equal opportunities commissioner), the student assistant Franziska Schmeja and Prof.in Dr. Karin Borck for the professional support of the competence and quality development "Family-friendly university".
+The FAMteam includes Diana Zill as head and central family affairs commissioner, her deputy Sandra Cartes (equal opportunities commissioner), a student assistant and Prof.in Dr. Karin Borck for the professional support of the competence and quality development "Family-friendly university".

 Decentralised family affairs commissioners are active in each department to support the FAMteam:

-- Social and Educational Sciences: Mary Schlegel-Werner and her deputy Prof.in Dr.in Annette Dreier
+- Social and Educational Sciences: Henriette Sonntag and her deputy Prof.in Dr.in Annette Dreier

 - CITY | BUILDING | CULTURE: Prof.in.
 Dr.in Sabine Cousin